lionelz/networking-bambuk/doc/source/requierements.rst

 Full Mesh
 =========

- - Take in account for tunneling termination the ports marked as "remote"
+ - Consider ports marked as "remote" for vtep (virtual tunnel end point)
  - Add a route to the VPN servers per providers networks for the remotes AZ

 Solution based on BGW